AhmetZamanis/LoanRequestClassification/Report.md

         no different from the baseline model.
 They are unable to find any of the bad loan requests at a threshold probability of 0.5.
-        This means they predict a class probability less than 0.5 for the positive class, for all observations, including the positive cases.
+        This means they predict a class probability less than 0.5 for the positive class for all observations, including the actual positive cases.
+In other words, their performance in finding positive cases is very poor.
-    -   NaiveBayes, glmnet and XGBoost are able to find more than half of the positive cases, which means they can be useful to a degree. glmnet does considerably better than the other classifiers, finding 66% of the positive cases at 0.5 threshold
+    -   Naive Bayes, glmnet and XGBoost are able to find more than half of the positive cases, which means they can be useful to a degree. glmnet does considerably better than the other classifiers, finding 66% of the positive cases at 0.5 threshold